Andre-lab/evodock/README.md

 8. [RosettaOptions]
 9. [Native]

-Examples of config files for different EvoDOCK configurations are found in the `config` folder with the following behavior:
+Examples of config files for different EvoDOCK configurations are found in the `./config/` folder with the following behavior:

 1. Heteromeric docking with single ligand and receptor backone (takes a few minutes):
 ```console